Mini-Lathe Beginners

 To engage the carriage lock on the mini-lathe you just need to tighten the bolt with a hex driver.
 The clamps the carriage down onto the ways.
 Ideally I should make another one on the other end of the carriage to apply even pressure.

-There was already half a hole in the carriage, perhaps for holding a travelling steady.
-I don't have a travelling steady, and if I did use one, I'd not be needing the carriage lock at the same time.
+There was already half a hole in the carriage, perhaps for holding a traveling steady.
+I don't have a traveling steady, and if I did use one, I'd not be needing the carriage lock at the same time.

 I advise removing this metal strip when doing power driven cuts such as threading to prevent any risk of the metal snagging and mucking up your cut.